 - DNA extraction from buffy coat mononucleocytes and formalin-fixed paraffin-embedded tissue:

 - Each batch of DNA is quality tested to evaluate purity (absorbance).
 OTB strives to provide DNA free of RNA, protein, organic compound and salt contamination.
 Per OTB standards and international best practices, the A260/A280 of extracted DNA must be between 1.7 and 1.9;

 - DNA integrity can be evaluated on request.
-This is determined using DNA banding (PCR amplification) and gel electrophoresis.

 - Following an assessment of the researcher’s needs, paraffin blocks are selected for TMA construction.
 A fresh H&E-stained slide from each donor block is “tumour marked” to ensure correct sites are sampled for the TMA;

 - A TMA map outlining the proposed layout of the cores in the recipient block is presented to the researcher for approval prior to construction;

 - Tumour core size (0.6-2.0mm), microscope slide type and section baking times can also be customised on request;